rogelioa01283184/EcoCalculator.1/README.md

 Libraries Used

--Tkinter: Chosen to build an userfriendly graphical interface, making the program easy to understand to every users.
+-Tkinter: Chosen to build a user-friendly graphical interface, making the program easy to understand to all users.

 -Pandas: Used to store, manage, and analyze user data in CSV format, including calculating the average scores.